 We believe that our intellectual property is very important to our success.
-The following is a non-exhaustive list of our principal registered and unregistered trademarks and designs that are used in association with travel-related services rendered by our business units: the star design, luggage tag design, Air Transat and the mosaic design still featured on one of its aircraft and in certain travel agencies, Canadian Affair, Club Voyages, Trafictours, Transat, Turissimo, Liberty Travel/Voyages en Liberté, Marlin Travel/Voyages Marlin, Transat Travel/Voyages Transat, TravelPlus, Luxexpert, connectair by Air Transat and Travel Moves Us/Le voyage nous transporte as well as other trademarks, trade names, designs and domain names associated or not to the aforementioned trademarks.
+The following is a non-exhaustive list of our principal registered and unregistered trademarks and designs that are used in association with travel-related services rendered by our business units: the star design, luggage tag design, Air Transat and the mosaic design appearing in certain travel agencies, Canadian Affair, Club Voyages, Trafictours, Transat, Turissimo, Liberty Travel/Voyages en Liberté, Marlin Travel/Voyages Marlin, Transat Travel/Voyages Transat, TravelPlus, Luxexpert, connectair by Air Transat and Travel Moves Us/Le voyage nous transporte as well as other trademarks (including the Ringtone sound trademark), trade names, designs and domain names associated or not to the aforementioned trademarks.